 A conventional loan is a home loan that isn’t guaranteed or secured by the federal government.
 Rather, it’s backed by private lenders like banks, mortgage companies and credit unions.

-Not all conventional loans are conforming — that is, privately funded without the backing of the government.
+Not all conventional loans are conforming — that is, privately funded without government backing.
 But most are, which makes them subject to conforming loan limits.

-The limit on conforming loans is $453,100, though some of the nation’s top housing markets — like New York and Los Angeles — allow for conventional loans as high as $679,650.
+In 2019, the limit on conforming loans is $484,350, though some of the nation’s top housing markets — like Alaska and Hawaii — allow for conventional loans as high as $726,525.

 A jumbo loan offers a way to finance more expensive properties.
 Generally, it becomes an option if your property exceeds the limits for conforming loans.